sabertazimi/awesome-notes/notes/web/javascript/javascriptAPINotes.md

       showError('A timeout occurred!
 Please try again!')
       break
     case error.POSITION_UNAVAILABLE:
-      showError("We can't detect your location.
-Sorry!")
+      showError('We can\'t detect your location.
+Sorry!')
       break
     case error.PERMISSION_DENIED:
       showError('Please allow geolocation access for this to work.')